sharetribe/flex-docs/src/docs/references/extended-data/index.md

 or
 [/users/query in Integration API](https://www.sharetribe.com/api-reference/integration.html#query-users).

-Metadata is useful for example marking listings as promoted or for linking listings with external services.
+Metadata can be used to store data about listings and users that must only be writable by marketplace operators or through integrations to other systems built around the Integration API and that the users themselves must not be able to modify.

 ## Search schema

-Extended data is available out of the box and can be written and read via the Marketplace API without any prior configuration. _Search schema_ may optionally be defined for some value types of extended data.
+Extended data is available out of the box and can be written and read via the Marketplace API, Integration API and Console without any prior configuration. _Search schema_ may optionally be defined for some value types of extended data.
 When a schema is provided for a given extended data key, the API can use this information to make querying the extended data possible via some API endpoints.
 For instance [/listings/query](https://www.sharetribe.com/api-reference/marketplace.html#query-listings) supports querying listings by public data or metadata.